 How’s The Market?

-Total market time increased by nine days in January, ending at 58 days.
-During the same period, inventory rose slightly to 1.7 months.
-There were 3,214 active residential listings in the Portland metro area in January.
+Total market time decreased by four days this March, ending at 58 days.
+Inventory decreased as well, ending at 1.3 months.
+There were 3,313 active residential listing in the Portland metro area this March.

 Average and Median Sale Prices

 Comparing the average price of homes sold in the twelve months ending March 31st of this year ($404,300) with the average price of homes in the twelve months ending March 2016 ($361,100) shows an increase of 12.0%.
 In the same comparison, the median has increased 12.2% from $315,000 to $353,500.

 Below is a table with data from the RMLS for specific areas.
 Note that Appreciation is based on a comparison of the rolling average sale price for the last 12 months with the 12 months prior.
 Days on Market is the number of days from when a property is listed to when an offer is accepted on that same property.
 If a property is re-listed within 31 days, DOM continues to accrue; however, it does not include the time that it was off the market:

 |Area||Days on Market||Median Sales Price||Appreciation|